-Purchases of property, plant and equipment are recognised as assets unless they are below asset recognition thresholds, currently \$10,000 with the exception of land, \$1, and plant, \$5,000.
+Purchases of property, plant and equipment are recognised as assets unless they are below asset recognition thresholds, currently \$10,000 for infrastructure related assets, \$1 in relation to land, and \$10,000 for plant & equipment.
 Replacement of a major component of an asset, in order to maintain its service potential, is treated as the acquisition of a new asset.
 Routine operational maintenance, repair costs and minor renewals to maintain the asset component and useful life of the non-current asset are expensed as incurred.
 Individual assets valued below the asset recognition threshold, are recognised as assets when they form part of a larger, connected network (e.g. individual components of a park).
 Land beneath roads, and reserve land under the Land Act 1994 or Land Title Act 1994, is controlled by the Queensland State Government and not recognised in Council's Financial Statements.